 WHY WE DO WHAT WE DO:

 Once a flourishing city on the Hudson River, Newburgh has been experiencing the decades-long effects of deindustrialization.
 The loss of industry and its impact on the local economy have left our city with an increasing juvenile incarceration rate, entrenched drug and gang issues, and high poverty levels.
-However, local businesses, community leaders, and organizations in Newburgh have been working diligently to better our city.
+The loss of friends and family to violence can leave youth feeling hopeless and disempowered.
+However, local businesses, community leaders, and organizations in Newburgh have been working diligently to better our city and public spaces can be used to help people heal from shared traumas.
 Global to Local was designed to invite our students to think deeply about the changes our city is experiencing, and learn how to insert their voices into the conversations about the future of Newburgh.
+Through Global to Local, students in Excelsior Academy will study how public spaces are used in Cambodia as shared community resources for healing, then partner with MASS Design Group to design and build a memorial in Newburgh to acknowledge our community’s shared loss.

 OUR 2018 PROJECT: